Risk of carbon monoxide release during the storage of wood pellets

 - Wood pellet hoppers/tanks/storage rooms and boilers should always be installed and commissioned by a competent person, normally approved by the manufacturer/supplier.
 This is particularly important if the installation involves the replacement of a coal-fired boiler, where existing boiler room and storerooms are often utilised.

 - Do not enter the pellet storage area or place your head into a wood pellet hopper as they can contain toxic gases.
 No personnel should enter the hopper/tank unless fully trained and competent in confined space entry procedures.
 Controls should be put in place to ensure safe entry as per the HSE's Code of Practice for Working in Confined Spaces5.
 This should include adequately ventilating the storage area and checking carbon monoxide and oxygen levels with an appropriate device prior to entry.
-It is recommended that the store room is ventilated at all times, either mechanically or by being designed to have a through draft.
+It is recommended that the store room is ventilated at all times, either mechanically or by being designed to have a through draught.

 - Ensure that the boiler and pellet feed mechanism etc. is cleaned and serviced by a competent person as specified by the manufacturers' instructions.